cmaher/cmaher.github.com/_posts/2012-04-08-working-with-simplex-noise.md

 excerpt: Simplex noise is a method for generating smoothly changing pseudo-random numbers that can be used for procedural content generation.
 This post explains how to harness simplex noise to achieve nice whispy noise like the image above.
 ---

-## Update

-It turns out that [Simplex Noise is patented](http://www.google.com/patents/US6867776).
-[OpenSimplexNoise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) is a free alternative.

-#Working with Simplex Noise
+# Working with Simplex Noise

 Recently, I've been getting into procedural content generation (PCG), with the end-goal of procedurally generating entire worlds.
 When you consider the fact that my artistic abilities are incredibly lacking, it only makes sense that I would consider having algorithms make things for me.
 Add in the coolness (read: geek) factor, and it's a wonder that I actually managed to get my other work done before plunging head-first into some PCG experimentation.